Terry Flanagan (rugby league): International honours

-Testimonial match

-Flanagan's Testimonial match at Oldham took place in 1989.

 Coaching

-He coached Ireland from 1995-96.

-Honoured at Oldham

-Flanagan is an Oldham Hall of Fame inductee.
+In 1995, Flanagan volunteered to coach the inaugural Ireland rugby league team, and coached the team during the 1995 Emerging Nations tournament.

+Charity work

+In 2014, Flanagan received the Mike Gregory Spirit of Rugby League award in recognition of his charity work.

 He was appointed Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to rugby league and to charity in the North West.

-Genealogical information
+Personal life

 Terry Flanagan is the son of the rugby league footballer who played in the 1940s and 1950s for Oldham, Broughton Rangers/Belle Vue Rangers and Castleford; William "Bill" Flanagan, the younger brother of rugby league footballer who played in the 1960s and 1970s for Oldham; Kevin Flanagan, and the father of the rugby league footballer; Mark Flanagan.